ysugimoto/twist/README.md

   } `toml:"service" yaml:"service"` // <- need if you want to assign from multiple files

-  Secret string `env:"SECRET"`     // will be used from envrironment variable Verbose string `cli:"v,verbose"` // will be used from commandline arguments }
+  Secret string `env:"SECRET"`     // will be used from envrironment variable }

 func main() {